HomoArd/compressor-station-stability-analysis/README.md

 - alarm share
 - repair share

-### Ranking
+#### Ranking
-The final output includes rankings by:
+The final analytical output includes rankings by:
-- risk score
+- overall risk score
 - risk score within region
 - vibration level
 - event severity

+---

-## Final Output
+## Python Analysis

+After building the final SQL mart, the result was exported to CSV and analyzed in pandas.

-The main result of the SQL part is the file:
+The Python part of the project includes:
+- CSV loading and validation

-- `sql/final_sql_mart.sql`
+- missing value checks

-It produces a consolidated analytical mart for station-mode combinations.
+- top risk record review
+- average risk score analysis by region
+- average risk score analysis by mode
+- basic visualization of risk patterns

+### Visualizations created
+- average risk score by region
+- average risk score by mode
+- pressure variability vs risk score
+- event count vs risk score

+---

+## Key Findings

+- The South region shows the highest average risk score in the dataset.
+- Stress mode has the highest average risk score and appears to be the least stable operating mode.
+- Pressure variability shows a weak visible relationship with risk score.
+- Event count does not show a clear strong relationship with risk score in this dataset.
+- The final mart helps identify station-mode combinations that may require closer operational monitoring.

+---

 ## Repository Structure

 ```text
 sql/
   schema.sql